 - Select User defined to enter values or expressions for the velocity components.
-This input is always available. - Select a velocity field defined by a Fluid Flow interface present in the model (if any).
-For example, select Velocity field (spf) to use the velocity field defined by the Fluid Properties node fp1 in a Single-Phase Flow, Laminar Flow interface with spf as the Name.
+This input is always available. - Select a velocity field defined by a Fluid Flow interface that solves for the velocity of the fluid.
+For example, select Velocity field (spf) to use the velocity field defined by in a Single-Phase Flow, Laminar Flow interface with spf as the Name.